Walid-1998/os_Ticket_Deployment/README.md

 <h3>Step 2 — Setting Up The Virtual Machine</h3>
 Lets setup our virtual machine:

-* In this step we connect to the ubuntu virtual machine using VirtualBox.
-This allows us to access the server environment where the osTicket system and its required components will be installed and configured.
+After installing VirtualBox and downloading Ubuntu, we create and configure a new virtual machine.
+This virtual machine provides an isolated environment where we can safely install and configure the server software required for the osTicket system.

+Once the VM is created, Ubuntu is installed and we can begin configuring the server environment.

 <details><summary>See screenshots</summary>
 <img src="images/oracle virtualbox.png" width="60%" >